Damages Recoverable in a Wrongful Death Lawsuit

 The death of a loved one is a life-changing event, and when that death is caused by someone else's negligence, the pain is compounded.
 While no amount of money can bring your loved one back, recovering damages through a wrongful death lawsuit can ease some of the financial burdens and hold the responsible party accountable.

-Jeffrey S. Floyd & Associates, PLLC is dedicated to helping families in Washington navigate these difficult times.
+Floyd Personal Injury Law Group is dedicated to helping families in Washington navigate these difficult times.
 With an experienced team of wrongful death attorneys, they are committed to seeking justice for your loved one and obtaining the compensation your family deserves.

 Contact Our Washington Wrongful Death Attorneys Today!

 If you've lost a loved one due to negligence, don't wait to seek justice.
-Contact the experienced wrongful death attorneys at Jeffrey S. Floyd & Associates, PLLC today for a free consultation and find out how we can help you recover the compensation your family is entitled to.
+Contact the experienced wrongful death attorneys at Floyd Personal Injury Law Group today for a free consultation and find out how we can help you recover the compensation your family is entitled to.

 Sources: